What these UK Eurovision acts know now

 How nerve-wracking was it?

-The year we did it, it was the first time the internet was streaming it, so we were told there was up to 1 billion people watching!
+The year we did it, it was the first time the internet was streaming it, so we were told there was up to a billion people watching!
 I was so nervous, pacing around backstage, but when I walked on stage it felt like a dream.

 Favourite memory?